turingschool/front-end-curriculum/lessons/unit-testing-react.md

 });
 ```

-- `jest.fn()` returns a special function that we can use but also test to see if it was called.
+- `jest.fn()` returns a special mock function that we can use but also test to see if it was called.
 - `wrapper.find('.Grocery-purchase').simulate('click');` will simulate a click event.
 - `expect(onPurchaseMock).toBeCalled()` asks our mock function if it was called.
 Ideally, when we wire it up to the appropriate button, this will be true.